gprMax/gprMax/README.rst

 Once you have installed the aforementioned tools follow these steps to build and install gprMax:

-* Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
+* Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the directory above the gprMax package, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
 Run the following commands:

 .. code-block:: bash

-    (gprMax)$ python setup.py build
-    (gprMax)$ python setup.py install
+    (gprMax)$ pip install -e gprMax

 **You are now ready to proceed to running gprMax.**